-Scholarship valued up to:
+This scholarship is valued up to:

-This scholarship will be credited to your account at the rate of $1,000 per six-month term, renewable for up to four terms.
+This scholarship will be credited to your account at the rate of $1,000 per six-month term, renewable up to four terms.

-Interested in this scholarship?
 The first step is to apply for admission.

 Before you can apply for this scholarship, you must first apply for admission.